 If you do choose to hunt for the odd ingredients, you can usually find maltose in an asian grocery store and the barley malt syrup in a health food store. 🙂

-Tip #3: Don’t add the honey into the marinade.
-It waters the honey down and does nothing for the meat.
-After you are done marinating the meat, we will re-use the marinating sauce as the glazing sauce.
-This is when you will add the honey.
-The honey will sweeten up the glaze and thicken it up to give us that nice sticky thick layer on the meat. 🙂
+Tip #3: After you are done marinating the meat, we will re-use the marinating sauce as the glazing sauce.
+This is when you will add additional honey to it.
+The honey will sweeten up the glaze and thicken it up to give us that nice sticky thick layer 🙂

 Tip #4: Don’t over marinate the meat.
 I do this ALL the time, because the longer the better right?
 Yes, but not in this case.
 This marinade has two very salty components: cooking wine and red fermented tofu which can make the end result very salty.
 Don’t marinate it for less than 24 hours! but don’t over marinate it as well 🙂